Sandra Pointet/Geneva Academy

 Our Student Office is open to our students during opening hours and upon appointment.
 Students can also continue to contact the staff in the Student Office by email.

-Workspaces in the libraries of the Graduate Institute of International and Development Studies (Graduate Institute) and of the University of Geneva (UNIGE) are accessible to our students – access might however be limited in order to observe social distancing in all parts of the libraries.
+Workspaces in the libraries of the Graduate Institute of International and Development Studies (Graduate Institute) and of the University of Geneva (UNIGE) are accessible to our students who have a Swiss COVID Certificate or an EU Digital COVID Certificate.

 For the Graduate Institute’s Library, students will have to show their Graduate Institute student card to study at the library.
 The websites of the Graduate Institute provides information about working hours, loan, the scan of documents, or reservation of working places.